 Job History reporting structure

 Workflow information is organized in a hierarchy from submissions to tasks.
-As you click into each level, you will get increasingly granular details.
+As you click into each level, you get increasingly granular details.

 Submission: a collection of workflows submitted in one batch